What Opportunities Are There For Teaching English in Thailand?

 Since one of the most delicious aspects of living in Thailand is the chance to explore and savor its fabulous cuisine, let us first look at how much eating out in Thailand is going to cost you.

 A meal for two people in an inexpensive restaurant will cost you around $1.5-2.
 If you are checking out the street carts, this can come down to $1 for a meal consisting of a plate of pad thai.

 A meal with a starter and a dessert in a mid-range restaurant will cost you roughly $20.
 You will also have to buy bottled water as the tap water is unsafe to drink.

 A bottle of water (300-ml) is priced at $0.30.
 A can of domestic beer or a cappuccino will cost you $2.

-What about if you decide that, along with teaching English in Thailand, you also want to pick up some Thai cooking?
-With Thai ingredients easily available, you could learn to whip up local delicacies in your own kitchen.
+What if you decide that you also want to pick up some Thai cooking along with teaching English in Thailand?
+With Thai ingredients readily available, you could learn to whip up local delicacies in your own kitchen.

 The Cost To Rent In Thailand

 If your employment contract does not include a housing allowance, expect your rent to take up about 24 percent of your monthly outflow.